Every upcoming Marvel movie and TV show

 The Marvel Cinematic Universe, or MCU, is the most successful film franchise of all time.
 And despite the fact that Marvel Studios will soon release its 21st film, 2019 could eclipse last year in terms not only box of office take, but cultural impact as well.
 Although, it will be difficult for anything to match the impact Black Panther had in 2018.

-Here are the three Marvel Cinematic Universe movies coming out this year:
+Here are the three Marvel Cinematic Universe movies coming out this year and how each is expected to stand out:

-- Avengers: Endgame on April 26 (The *real* culmination of a decade-plus building its storyline over 22 films.)
+- Avengers: Endgame on April 26 (The *real* culmination of a decade-plus building of its MCU storyline over 22 films.)

 - Spider-Man: Far from Home on July 5 (The first glimpse at what a post-Avengers: Endgame MCU will look like with the returning cast from the very successful first outing.)